Chen-Han-NP/TypeStormMania-Website/README.md

 # ID_TypeStormMania_Website
 Github URL: https://chen-han-np.github.io/ID_TypeStormMania_Website/
+* To run locally, you need to use a live server to host the website for the game to run.

 # TypeStorm Mania
 This website holds a typing game that challenge users how fast they can type.
 The words being thrown at users are words from the programming languages python, javascript and c#.
 The game help users practise their typing speed and train themselves to push their typing speed limit further.
 There is a leaderboard section that shows the top 20 people who have the 20 highest scores in the database, and challenge others to try to beat their high scores.

 # How to play
 TypeStorm Mania is a typing game.
-If you press a letter on your keyboard, it finds a word that starts with the same letter that is closes to the ground.
-When you press the first letter of the word, you have to complete the word before you can move on to the next word.
-After a certain amount of words typed, an enemy bug will appear at random and block your vision and covers a word.
+If you press a letter on your keyboard, it finds a word that starts with the same letter that is closest to the ground.
+When you press the first letter of the word, the word is locked and you have to completely type out the word before moving on to the next word.
+At random intervals, an enemy bug will appear and block your vision and covers a word.
 Each enemy bug will have a random health bar and that health bar will decrease by 1 for every word you destroy!
+After destroying the bug, the word will be revealed for you to destroy for bonus points!

 # Score system
 - Destroy a letter (+1 point)